'Re-examine all you have been told.

 I'm a writer, a landscape painter, and I'm passionate about healing - individual, societal, and environmental.
 I've published 'fiction with attitude', and my painting reflects my love of the natural world.
 My lived experience has made me a highly motivated advocate for truth and justice in medicine.

 House of Bread is an account of life in a UK psychiatric hospital, based on my own experience of what I now know to be a spiritual emergency without context.
 Badric's Island satirises the ridiculous and damaging advertising targeting women in the media.
 In Dead Pets Society, my character endeavours to find a way through our environmental crisis, dependence on fossil fuel and its toxic bi-products, and our relationship with the natural world.
-She explores the profound disconnect between the way we treat the animals we know and love, and all the others we are happy to exploit as she grieves the loss of her beloved dog.
+As she grieves the loss of her beloved dog, she explores the profound disconnect between the way we treat the animals we know and love and all the others we are happy to exploit.
 There can be a happy ending, but we must choose one, then take action to achieve it.
 A r/evolution in conscious awareness is essential if we are to succeed.

 Currently, I'm writing a memoir exploring my experience of psychiatric and cancer treatment, what these epidemics can teach us when viewed as a part of our environmental crisis, and how I unraveled my diagnoses to discover how these things are intrinsically linked.
 In light of the current political and pharmaceutical exploitation of an outdated biological model, plus a whole new phase of my own illness and healing, this piece of work continues to evolve.